leethomason/tinyxml2/readme.txt

 	<element> Hello,  World</element>

 The leading space before the "Hello" and the double space after the comma are preserved.
 Line-feeds are preserved, as in this example:

 	<element> Hello again,
 	          World</element>

 However, white space between elements is *not* preserved.
-Although not strictly compliant, tracking and reporting inta-element space is awkward, and not normally valuable.
+Although not strictly compliant, tracking and reporting inter-element space is awkward, and not normally valuable.
 TinyXML-2 sees these as the same XML:

 	<document>
 	<data>1</data>